In today’s blog, I cover ranking your website in local search, Google Search Engine Result Pages specifically. We call these SERPs.

 If your website ranks for a keyword, your maps listing will also rank for this keyword, however you also need to optimise your GBP listing in its own right, paying particular attention to the category or categories you choose for your business.
 You can also post updates to your GBP profile, you can add products from your e-commerce website to your GBP profile, and believe me when you start to see the numbers of views and clicks from GBP to your website you’ll never look back.

 A large scale study in 2019 gave us amazing stats on GBP, and I can only imagine the numbers have grown since then.

 - On average, 56% of actions on GMB listings are website visits.

 - 16% of businesses receive more than 100 calls each month from GMB.

 With a huge number (81% according to a study by Brandify) of these local maps searches being performed on mobile, it has never been more important that your website is mobile friendly for when you do get that click.
-In general, just keep on top of your Google my Business listing:
+In general, just keep on top of your Google Business Profile listing:

 - Add posts.

 - Get reviews

 - Respond to reviews.